Raptor007/BTTT/ReadMe.txt

 * When starting the game, "Loading Mechs" is sometimes very slow.
  - Move BTTT to an SSD or remove some files from the Mechs folder.

+Version 0.9.2 Beta (2022-01-22):
+* Added Record Sheet info windows.
+Press I to view for selected Mech, O for target.
+* Run/walk is now declared when standing.
+Up arrow to stand running, down for walking.
+* Fixed Mechs occasionally being unable to do some actions on the first turn of a phase.
+* Fixed partial cover so it no longer applies downhill.
+[BattleMech Manual p.26]
+* Fixed damage from Engine Explosion to use groups of 5 instead of one big hit.
+* Fixed some issues when connecting to a game in progress, such as loud startup sound.
+* Fixed wrong value shown in "O" of "GATOR" when target has movement defense bonus.
+* Fixed Right Leg sometimes being called "Right Arm".
+* Fixed pilot damage heat thresholds for torso cockpit when life support is damaged.
+* Fixed run with failed MASC roll allowing reverse or jump moves and not adding 2 heat.
+* Implemented Engine Supercharger.
+[Tactical Operations p.345]
+* Mostly implemented CASE II, Laser/Compact Heat Sinks, and Mechanical Jump Boosters.
+* Improved compatibility with some HeavyMetal Pro variant files.
+* Other small improvements such as draggable windows and middle-click to drag the map.
 Version 0.9.1 Beta (2021-09-19):
 * Chat appears on screen, and you can press T to type a message.
 * Improved map graphics to look like alpine/grasslands, and other minor visual tweaks.